Hoshiharetsu/hoshiharetsu/README.md

 - Teaching Java and Python in introductory and intermediate programming courses
 - Expanding into Computer Science topics including assembly (MIPS) and systems-level concepts
 - Developing curriculum that bridges foundational programming with real-world applications
 - Integrating AI and API-based tools into introductory programming courses
+- Research AI and its uses for creating accessible learning experiences

 ---